 This was followed by 2 more which came from completely different directions and appeared to perform the same disappearing trick at the same place in the heavens.
 No sound.

-They crossed the sky in approx 30 seconds.
+They crossed the sky in about 30 seconds.
 Vision was immaculate, no clouds and way out in the country very late at night.
 They never faded or had trails.
 They simply disappeared at full flight.
 At that speed a plane would have been very loud.
-Satellite...no, 13 to 16 minutes would be needed to cross the stratosphere and then there's the rendezvous point that they seemed to be going to where they disappeared.
+Satellite, no, 13 to 16 minutes would be needed to cross the stratosphere and then there's the rendezvous point that they seemed to be going to where they disappeared.

 Never seen anything like it since, and believe me, I've looked.